sogaiu/janet-subprocess-notes/README.md

 * Are the terms "root-fiber" and "task" equivalent?

+* Glossary

+   * fiber - allows a process to stop and resume execution later, essentially enabling multiple returns from a function.

+     * ordinary, non-root

+     * task, root fiber - a fiber that will be automatically resumed when an event (or sequence of events) that it is waiting for occurs

+   * event loop - provides concurrency within a single thread by allowing cooperating fibers to yield instead of blocking forward progress

+   * channel - one of two methods of communication between tasks

+     * ordinary, non-threaded - allow the programmer to communicate by sending any Janet value as messages, and only work inside a thread - they do not allow communication between threads, processes, or over the network.

+     * threaded - may be threaded has limits on what values can be transferred -- ?unclear

+   * stream - one of two methods of communication between tasks.
+They are wrappers around file descriptors and operate on streams of bytes.
+Streams can communicate across threads, processes, and across the network.

 ## Misc Info

 * Use `ev/spawn` to run a background task unless the background task